 Load Cell Classes: NIST Requirements

-In reality, this kind of testing, even of one load cell in a batch of many of a particular design, is very costly and generally reserved for the most sensitive of instruments, or instruments where the application merits, or the customer demands, this type of rigor.
-Therefore, standards bodies have instead created load cell classes with agreed-upon standard performance parameters to which load cells of that class must adhere.
-For each new load cell design, manufacturers seeking certification from these standards bodies must submit this design to their approved laboratories for testing.
+In reality, this testing is costly, even when performed on just one device out of all of a particular design.
+It is therefore generally reserved for the most sensitive of instruments, or instruments where the application merits, or the customer demands, this type of rigor.
+Standards bodies have instead created load cell classes with agreed-upon standard performance parameters and tolerances.
+Manufacturers seeking certification from these standards bodies must submit each new load cell design to their approved laboratories for testing.
 The load cell is certified when it meets all the performance criteria for its load cell class.
 The manufacturer must maintain certification throughout the production of the product, through the maintenance requirements of each of these bodies.

 If you buy a certified load cell, then what does its load cell class tell you?
 This document gives a high-level answer to this question for NTEP-certified load cells.
-Details can be found in NIST’s published requirements described herein.
+NTEP stands for National Type Evaluation Program, a non-profit corporation that verifies a device’s compliance with the US Department of Commerce’s National Institute of Standards and Technology (NIST) Handbook 44 .
+Further details appear in NIST’s published requirements described herein.

 Standards Bodies Governing Load Cells